RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_techmix.md

-# with the simplest call outputs the expected plot object
+# with the simplest call outputs the expected snapshot

     Code
       out